villivald/the_road_to_next/Notes.md

 };
 ```

-- `<Suspense>` component can be used to show a fallback UI (spinner, etc.) while the data is being fetched, e.g.
+- `<Suspense>` component can be used to show a fallback UI (spinner, skeletonm etc.) while the data is being fetched, e.g.
 ```tsx
 import { Suspense } from "react";
 import { TicketList } from "@/features/ticket/components/ticket-list";